 Tools & Resources▼

 It depends.
-If you are 59½ or older, you can take money from your traditional IRA without penalty.
-In contrast, if you withdraw from your IRA before age 59½, the taxable portion of your distribution may be subject to a 10 percent penalty on top of whatever income taxes you owe on the distribution.
+If you are 59½ or older, you can take money from your IRA without penalty.
+In contrast, if you withdraw from your IRA before age 59½, you may be hit with the 10 percent penalty on top of whatever income taxes you owe on the distribution.
 This penalty, known as the premature distribution tax, is intended to discourage people from exhausting their IRA funds before they retire.